MariaMoor/Happiness-analysis./README.md

 **File Descriptions**

-In my analysis I use 3 datasets of Happiness from 2018 (Happiness_datasets_748584_1294786_2018.csv), 2019 (Happiness_datasets_748584_1294786_2019.csv) and 2020 (Happiness_datasets_748584_1294786_2020.csv) in this datasets there are happiness scores per country and values for the factors, that this score may depend on.
+1) In my analysis I use 3 datasets of Happiness from 2018 (Happiness_datasets_748584_1294786_2018.csv), 2019 (Happiness_datasets_748584_1294786_2019.csv) and 2020 (Happiness_datasets_748584_1294786_2020.csv) in this datasets there are happiness scores per country and values for the factors, that this score may depend on.
+You can find more information about this dataset here: https://www.kaggle.com/mathurinache/world-happiness-report

-Additionally there is a dataset of latest COVID-19 confirmed cases from 2020 (Covid_country_wise_latest.csv).
-I just take the values of confirmed cases per county.
+2) Additionally there is a dataset of latest COVID-19 confirmed cases from 2020 (Covid_country_wise_latest.csv).
+I just take the values of confirmed cases per country.
+You can find more information about this dataset here: https://www.kaggle.com/imdevskp/corona-virus-report?select=covid_19_clean_complete.csv

-And of cause I have uploaded my code (Happiness research.ipynb).
+3) And of cause I have uploaded my code (Happiness research.ipynb).